szinck1/openshift-setup/atomic-setup.md

-## Setup Red Hat Atomic Host on VMware and Red Hat Satellite to host OpenShift Container Platform 3.6
+## Red Hat Atomic Host node configuration on VMware

 ### VMware Build
 To build a new VM choose a custom VM and use the following specs: